Nip Problems in the bud with Infant Physical Therapy Westchester

-A child in the newborn to first year of life stage is bursting with energy and reaching all sorts of critical milestones.
-You may be in a frenzy to keep up with the daily changes of your infant and document them in this precious, fast-fleeting stage.
-It is a beautiful, fun time.
+Infant Physical Therapy Westchester can help if you are concerned about your infant.
+A child from the newborn stage to the first year of life stage is bursting with energy and reaching all sorts of critical milestones.
+You may be in a frenzy to keep up with the daily changes of your infant.
+Document these changes the best you can.
+It’s a precious, fast-fleeting stage as well as a beautiful, fun time.

 As the growth spurts go on and all the “firsts” begin to add up, you should begin tracking your infant’s physical development as well.
-Your infant’s fine motor skills, coordination and muscular control begin to develop almost immediately after birth.
+Your infant’s fine motor skills, coordination, and muscular control begin to develop almost immediately after birth.
 We have all watched newborns struggle to keep their heads up and reach ever so hard for objects placed in front of them.
-These are natural steps of the growth and development processes, and they serve as the building blocks to more complex movements later on.
+These are natural steps of the growth and development processes which serve as the building blocks to more complex movements later on.

 You may need Infant Physical Therapy Westchester if, in the first three to six months, your infant:

 - Does not roll from side to side.